 - We strive to empower all individuals who are impacted by domestic violence, teen dating violence and human trafficking whether it is physical, sexual, emotional, psychological, and/or financial abuse and oppose the use of these tactics as means of control over others;

 - We know victims have the right to make decisions based on being fully informed of all of their options and they have the right to be heard and listened to when considering their needs, safety, well-being, while honoring their decisions and in a manner that preserves their dignity;

 - We are mindful of the need to maintain the highest level of confidentiality at all times;

 - We reject all oppressive behaviors and stereotypes which are the root causes of domestic and sexual violence;

 - We know community education, awareness and outreach are essential to drive and maintain social change and justice.

-Trained advocates are available 24/7 to provide support, information and referrals to victims, their families, and community members.
+Trained advocates are available 24/7 to provide support, information and referrals to victims and their families, and community members.
 Call our crisis hotline at 845.562.5340.

-If you are a business, organization, or member of the community and would like additional information on our agency, please call our main office during normal business hours at 845.562.5365 or by emailing us.
+If you are a business, organization, or member of the community and would like additional information on our agency, please call our main office during normal business hours at 845.562.5365 or send an email.

 Creating Safety.
 Reclaiming Equality.
 Pursuing Justice.